Professor of Urban and Spatial History – Prof. Dr. Kerstin Brückweh

 My research and teaching are characterised by the following features:

-1. Long periods of investigation and diversity of methods: One current focus is on (post)socialist societies and their transformation.
-Methodologically, I am currently particularly interested in the use of mapping in historical research and the development of so-called social data as sources for contemporary history.
+1. Long periods of investigation and methodological diversity: One current focus is on (post)socialist societies and their transformation.
+Methodologically, I am particularly interested in the use of mapping in historical research and the development of so-called social data as sources for contemporary history.
 To this end, I am the spokesperson for a recently founded working group in the Association of German Historians.

-2. interdisciplinarity and internationality: Through my six years working in London, I have learnt to appreciate the view of Germany from the outside and always look at German history in context.
-I currently bring my diverse experience in interdisciplinary research environments to the cultural studies environment at Viadrina and the social sciences environment at the Leibniz Institute in Erkner, always asking what is typically historical in these contexts.
+2. Interdisciplinarity and internationality: Over my six years living and working in London, I came to appreciate an external perspective on Germany, and always strive to contextualise German history.
+I am currently incorporating this broad experience in interdisciplinary research to the cultural studies environment at Viadrina and the social sciences environment at the Leibniz Institute in Erkner, always asking what is typically historical in these contexts.

-3. support in research and teaching: In close collaboration with students, doctoral candidates and postdocs, I enjoy intellectual exchange and the development of my own questions and research topics, which I am able to support within the scope of my expertise.
-I focus less on quantity and more on quality, both with regard to the research and the career prospects of the "young scientists".
+3. Support in research and teaching: In the context of my academic expertise and advisory work, I enjoy close collaboration and intellectual exchanges with students, doctoral candidates and postdocs, through which we mutually develop our own research questions and interests.
+The focus is less on quantity and more on quality, both with regard to the research and the career prospects of the "young researchers".

-4. science communication and participatory research: I have developed a special interest in participatory approaches through the combination of my internal and external professional activities - this included a dialogue trip through East Germany in 2020, the book on this was translated into Korean in 2024 and the direction of the Studium generale at the Berlin University of Applied Sciences as part of the Professorship for Economic and Social History.
+4. Science communication and participatory research: Through a combination of work both within and beyond academia, I have developed a particular interest in participatory approaches to research.
+This included a 2020 listening tour through former East Germany, which resulted in a book (translated into Korean in 2024), as well as my leadership of the Studium Generale at the Berlin University of Applied Sciences in my capacity as Professor of Economic and Social History.

-5. research infrastructures and archives: My work on the history of knowledge in the social sciences and the secondary analysis of social data as contemporary historical sources has increasingly raised the question of infrastructures for this research data.
-This has led to my interest in NFDI4Memory and I am looking forward to developing a revised collection strategy with the team at the IRS in Erkner, whose unique archive on the construction and planning history of the GDR has long since extended beyond the caesura of 1989/90.
+5. Research infrastructures and archives: My work on the history of knowledge in the social sciences and the secondary analysis of social data as contemporary historical sources has increasingly raised the question of infrastructures of and for research.
+This has developed into an interest for NFDI4Memory and I am looking forward to developing a revised collection strategy with the Archive team at the IRS in Erkner, whose unique archive on the construction and planning history of the GDR has long since extended beyond the rupture of 1989/90.

 Research and teaching